 About the Colloquium

-Provides an overview of policy basics, and how decisions are made governing the course and future of atmospheric science
+Provides an overview of policy basics, and how decisions are made governing the course and future of earth and atmospheric sciences

 Provides opportunities for participants to meet and dialog with the federal officials, Congressional staffers and others who make those decisions